Insurance and reinsurance in Ireland: overview

 Old-basis business (business contracted before 1 January 2001).
 This is taxed on investment return as apportioned between policyholders and shareholders.
 The policyholders' share is taxed on an annual basis at a 20% corporation tax rate and the shareholders' share is taxed at the standard 12.5% corporation tax rate.

 New-basis business (business contracted on or after 1 January 2001).
 No annual tax is imposed on the policyholders' fund.
 Income and gains within the fund are permitted to grow tax-free throughout the term of the policy.
-An exit tax (currently 36%) applies to payments to certain Irish policyholders.
+An exit tax applies to payments to certain Irish policyholders.
 Non-Irish policyholders are exempt, once they provide a declaration of non-Irish residency.
+The rate of exit tax applicable on payments to certain Irish policyholders is 25% where the policyholder is a company and makes an election, and 41% in other cases.
 The insurer's own profits from new-basis business are subject to the standard 12.5% corporation tax rate.
 Special rules apply to calculation of these profits.

 Reinsurance business is taxed in essentially the same way as non-life insurance.
 Corporate profits are generally taxed at the standard 12.5% corporation tax rate.
 The old-basis/new-basis rules applicable to life assurance companies do not apply to reinsurance companies.